uclalawcovid19behindbars/custodial_mortality_project/README.md

 If you use any of the prison population data in this repository from the Vera Institute of Justice please also cite their reporting.

-> Jacob Kang-Brown, Chase Montagnet, Jasmine Heiss.
-Vera Institute of Justice: People in Jail and Prison in Spring 2021, https://www.vera.org/publications/people-in-jail-and-prison-in-spring-2021#:~:text=By%20spring%202021%2C%20jail%20populations,reduce%20incarceration%20through%20spring%202021.
+> Jacob Kang-Brown, Chase Montagnet, Jasmine Heiss. *Vera Institute of Justice: People in Jail and Prison in Spring 2021*, https://www.vera.org/publications/people-in-jail-and-prison-in-spring-2021#:~:text=By%20spring%202021%2C%20jail%20populations,reduce%20incarceration%20through%20spring%202021.

 If you use any of the execution data in this repository from the Death Penalty Information Center please also cite their reporting.